You've found your dream home, have completed the mortgage approval process, and are reviewing the list of your closing costs.

 Q: What is a Mortgage Loan Origination Fee?

 A: Mortgage origination fee is an upfront fee charged by the lender for processing.
-It’s a percentage of the loan amount — often about 1 percent.
+It’s a percentage of the loan amount.
 An underwriting fee is charged by lenders to analyze a mortgage application, calculating the riskiness of the loan.

 To be clear, the “loan origination fee” is paid to the loan officer or broker who initiates and completes the loan transaction with the borrower, and is only paid out if and when the loan funds.
 This fee is the originator’s commission for helping you get your mortgage loan.